 “Feck off!
-You are actually a priest,” she said, pushing herself up on her elbows to get a better look at him.
+You are actually a priest,” she said, pushing herself up on her elbows to get a better look.

 “Yes I am.
 My name is Tom, nice to meet you,” he said, holding out his hand.
-She took it, and shook it with a huge smile.
+She took it, and shook.

-“My name is Sandy, Father, nice to meet you too.”
-She got to her feet, helping Father Tom to his.
+“My name is Sandy, Father, nice to meet you, too.”
+She got to her feet, helping him to his.

 “Are those sandwiches?” she asked, pointing at the box.
 Father Tom offered to share a sandwich, which she devoured with gusto.

 “Cheers, I have the munchies bad,” she said, blowing bread crumbs out of her mouth as she talked.
 Father Tom took a good look at the girl.
 She was wearing platform boots, laced all the way up to her thighs.
 Next came tiny black leather shorts, and her upper body was stuffed into a black and red corset, which could only contain half her bosom.
 Her pretty little face was painted powder white, with thick black eyeliner, all topped off with a mane of long black hair.
 He thought she looked rather well, actually.

 Just then a thunderous roar came from the crowd, as a band appeared on stage.
 Sandy grabbed Father Tom’s hand and shouted in his ear, “Come dance with me, Father.”
 He only hesitated for a second, before disappearing into the moving throng of humanity, hand in hand with a busty stranger.

 As luck would have it, the same taxi driver picked him up after the concert.
 The man smiled in a snide kind of way as Father Tom climbed into the back of the car.